-In the desert outside Riyadh, Michael Reininger, the CEO of Qiddiya, is creating the world’s largest entertainment city.
-Along with Neom, the Red Sea Project and Amaala, it is one of four ‘giga projects’ allied to the Kingdom of Saudi Arabia’s Vision 2030.
+In the desert outside Riyadh, Michael Reininger was part of the team working to create the world’s largest entertainment city.
+Along with Neom, the Red Sea Project and Amaala, Qiddiya is one of many attractions and giga-projects as part of Saudi Arabia’s Vision 2030.

-A 103 sq km development, bigger than Walt Disney World, Qiddiya will comprise a collection of theme parks, sporting venues, cultural attractions and events.
-These will include a Six Flags theme park, speed park and water park.
+A multibillion-dollar entertainment destination and bigger than Walt Disney World, Qiddiya will be home to theme parks, sporting venues, cultural attractions and events.
+These will include a Six Flags theme park, speed park and Saudi’s first water park.

-Built to a masterplan by the Bjarke Ingels Group (BIG), it will be surrounded by a further 231 sq km natural, undeveloped area.
-According to a recent report, not even the coronavirus has slowed construction and the first phase will open in 2023.
+Built to a masterplan by the Bjarke Ingels Group (BIG), Qiddiya will be surrounded by a 231 square kilometres of natural, undeveloped area.
+The project’s first phase is due to open in 2023.

-What is remarkable it not just the scope of what is proposed, but also that Saudi Arabia is building this and the giga-projects almost from a standstill.
-Until last year, out of home entertainment options in the Kingdom were restricted.
-“This is a business proposition that is based on the purest supply and demand imbalance,” Reininger told Arabian Business magazine.
+What’s remarkable is not only the scope of what’s proposed, but also that Saudi Arabia is building this and the other giga-projects almost from a standstill.
+Until last year, out-of-home entertainment options in the kingdom were restricted.
+“This is a business proposition that is based on the purest supply and demand imbalance,” Reininger told Arabian Business.